g4mbit5/Cooks-Geometric-Ruler/README.md

-# Cook's Geometric Ruler
+# Cook's Ruler Sweep

 A 150-line pure-Python TSP heuristic that beats Nearest Neighbor <br/>
-by +10–13.8% using only the diameter of your point set and a 1.3× tolerance band.
+by +10–13.8% using only the diameter of your point set a 1/N ruler sweep<br/>
+and a 1.3× tolerance band.

 “It finds the two farthest-apart points in your dataset (the diameter), </br>
-turns that line into a ruler, divides it into exactly N equal logical segments (one per point), <br/>
+turns that line into a ruler, divides it 1/N into exactly R equal logical segments (one per point), <br/>
 then sweeps along the ruler grabbing every point that falls within a 1.3× tolerance band <br/>
 — always the closest one first.
 Pure geometry.
 No ML.
 No black boxes.”